jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 .. include:: ../../links.rst

 #################################################################################
-how to automatically make a python test driven development environment
+how to automatically make a Python Test Driven Development environment
 #################################################################################

 .. raw:: html